KashanHumayun/motion-pattern-clustering-anomaly-detection/README.md

 - `models/results/unsupervised_models.joblib`
 - `notebooks/real_data_walkthrough.ipynb`

-## Notes
+## Limitations

+- This is not a clinical injury-risk model.
+- The low/medium/high strain labels are inferred from cluster ordering and a simple internal risk score.
+- An anomaly flag means "worth reviewing," not "definitely unsafe."
-- Raw downloaded PAMAP2 files are kept locally under `data/raw/` and ignored by git.
+- Raw PAMAP2 files are expected locally under `data/raw/` and are intentionally excluded from version control.
-- The checked-in outputs are produced from the real dataset rather than generated samples.